Balbach History, Family Crest & Coats of Arms

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Balbach include Balbach, Balback, Ballbach, Balbache, Ballbache, Bahlbach and many more.

 Early Notables of the Balbach family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Balbach Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Balbach Notables in all our PDF Extended History products and printed products wherever possible.

 The great European flow of migration to North America, which began in the middle of the 17th century and continued into the 20th century, was particularly attractive to those from Bavaria who wished to escape either poverty or religious persecution.
 For many Bavarian tenant farmers, the chance to own their own land was a major incentive.
 So the widespread colonization of the United States began in 1650, when many immigrants from Germany settled in pockets in Pennsylvania, Texas, New York, Illinois, and California.
 In Canada, German settlement centered in Ontario and the prairie provinces.
 Among those of this surname listed in various historical records were:

 Balbach Settlers in United States in the 19th Century

 - Christoph Balbach, who settled in America in 1804

 - Christoph Balbach, who landed in Pennsylvania in 1804